 - Schools to provide support and information for parents of the children in their school

-- Schools ensure that children with additional needs are identified early, and well supported through integrated working with other services (e.g those services may be provided by the local authority, the community or voluntary organisations or charties)
+- Schools ensure that children with additional needs are identified early, and well supported through integrated working with other services (e.g. those services may be provided by the local authority, the community or voluntary organisations or charities)